SEEDIUM

 Client's goals:

-The client approached Seedium to build a highly customizable service for professional photographers, allowing fast and secure uploads of images of any format and size.
+The client approached Seedium to build a collaborative app for professional photographers, allowing fast and secure uploads of images of any format and size.
+Such a solution required a highly scalable architecture that could handle large file volumes and support seamless collaboration between users.

-- Implemented strong security features, including a secure authentication system, public/private/unlisted profile settings, passwords, the ability to track and identify visitors, and more
+• Implemented strong security features, including secure authentication, profile settings, passwords, the ability to track and identify visitors, and more.

-Picflow has grown into a stable, high-performance platform with over 10,000 registered users and continues to evolve and expand functionality.
+A scalable architecture allowed Picflow to grow into a stable, high-performance platform with over 10,000 registered users.
+Today, the product continues to evolve and expand its functionality.

 Feel free to check out the full case study here.